bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ![info](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/rnn.png)

-**Long short-term memory (LSTM)** - When training a RNN using back-propagation, the long-term gradients which are back-propagated "vanish" or "explode", because of the computations involved in the process, which use finite-precision numbers.
+**Long short-term memory (LSTM)** - when training a RNN using back-propagation, the long-term gradients which are back-propagated "vanish" or "explode", because of the computations involved in the process, which use finite-precision numbers.
 RNNs using LSTM units partially solve the vanishing gradient problem, because LSTM units allow gradients to also flow unchanged.

 ![info](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/LSTM.png)